docksal/docksal/docs/advanced/stack-config.md

 <a name="php-version"></a>
 ## Switching PHP versions

 The PHP version is defined by the `cli` service.
-The default image used is `docksal/cli:1.3-php7` which uses PHP 7.
+The default image used is `docksal/cli:2.0-php7.1` which uses PHP 7.1.

 A service image name consists of two parts: a docker image name and a tag.
-Here `docksal/cli` is the name of the docker image, while `1.2-php7` is the image tag.
+`docksal/cli` is the name of the docker image, while `2.0-php7.1` is the image tag.

 To switch PHP versions you have to change the image used for the `cli` service to your desired one.